datadryad/dryad-app/documentation/apis/README.md

 # Submission

-The [Submisison API](submission.md) is used by systems that want to partner more closely with Dryad and create dataset submissions directly.
+The [Submission API](submission.md) is used by systems that want to partner more closely with Dryad and create dataset submissions directly.